Out of the Blue (1947 film): Production

 Mystery writer Vera Caspary's had a percentage deal with Eagle-Lion Films.
-She also wrote the screenplay for her Bedelia in England the previous year which was also produced by her future husband Isadore Goldsmith.
+The previous year she wrote in England the screenplay of Bedelia, from her 1945 novel, which was also produced by her future husband Isadore Goldsmith.
 Her original short story for Out of the Blue appeared in Today's Woman magazine in September 1947.

 Hadda Brooks sings the title song in a nightclub.